What to Pack for Iceland in March: The Essential Packing List

 The other coat I wore in the photos is 15 years old so no longer available; however, this Heavyweight Diamond Quilted Knee Length Winter Coat is a close substitute!

-I’m standing on the newest earth in the planet due to a recent lava flow.
+I’m standing on the newest earth on the planet due to a recent lava flow.

 Pants